jhapratik2000/jhapratik2000/README.md

-# A Prefinal Year Student pusruing my undergraduate in Electrical Engineering from NIT Jamshedpur.
+# A final Year Student pusruing my undergraduate in Electrical Engineering from NIT Jamshedpur.
 # I am a budding FullStack Web Developer with good knowledge in Data Structures and Algorithms.

 - 🔭 I’m currently working on  Dino Game